Helpful home adaptations for the colder monthsedit

 Typical cost: Between £150 and £500

-With the UK now firmly in the grip of a second lockdown, it is certainly worth pointing out that a number of the items mentioned in this article can be ordered via the internet, minimising the amount of time that has to be spent outdoors.
+It is worth pointing out that a number of the items mentioned in this article can be ordered via the internet, minimising the amount of time that has to be spent outdoors.
 Also, if particular items – hoists, for example – need to be installed by experts, it is important to try and book an installation expert as soon as possible because as the cold sets in, the waiting times are only liable to get longer.